analytics-ufcg/Deep4Rec/docs/html/_sources/README.md.txt

 ## Why Deep4Rec?

-Deep4Rec was developed mainly to accelerate research by providing a way for researchers to use previously proposed models as black boxes implemented using the same framework.
+Deep4Rec was mainly developed to accelerate research by providing a way for researchers to use previously proposed models as black boxes implemented using the same framework.

+Deep4Rec is also a great tool for teaching and learning Recommendation Systems methods based on Deep Learning.

 ## Supported models and datasets